-Parental involvement
+Parental Involvement

 The school appreciates the importance of good relationships with parents, and strives to create a strong working partnership.
 The school values parents' support with homework activities and maintains a regular dialogue through reading diaries.
 Teachers are available for informal discussion at the end of the school day and are always willing to make suitable arrangements so that parents may discuss particular concerns.
-Our website, notice board, half termly newsletter, half termly curriculum newsletters, regular curriculum information evenings for parents, parent consultations and reports keep parents informed of school events and their child's learning.
+Our website, school diaries, weekly school newsletter, notice board, half termly class newsletter, half termly curriculum newsletters, regular curriculum information sessions for parents, parent consultations and reports keep parents informed of school events and their child's learning.